objcio/articles/2014-08-02-testing-bad-practices.md

 ### If You Stub Out a Dependency, Do It Properly

-This goes in hand with the previous point, but this problem is more common.
-When your code relies on a dependency to get something done, but that dependency provides many ways of getting the same thing done but you only stubbed a subset of all those ways.
+This goes hand in hand with the previous point, but this problem is more common.
+Our production code usually relies on dependencies to get something done.
+For instance, a dependency could help us query a database.
+Often, these dependencies offer many ways of achieving the exact same thing or, at least, with the same external behavior; in our database example, you could use the `find` method to retrieve a record by id, or use a `where` clause to get the same record.
+The problem comes when we only stub one of those possible mechanisms.
+If we only stub the `find` method—which is the one that our production code uses—but we don't stub the other possibilities, like the `where` clause, when we decide to refactor our implementation from using `find` to using `where`, our test will fail, even though the external behavior of our code hasn't changed.

-In this case, there are no other third-party alternatives to get the job done.
-However, the dependency of your code provides multiple ways of doing the same thing.

 Today:
 The class UsersController relies on the class UsersRepository to